RaphaelChevallier/Gemini_LLM_Backend/README.md

 ## Conclusion

 This codebase offers a robust set of AI-powered solutions that can be easily deployed and managed.
 Whether you're looking to enhance user interactions, develop strategic insights, or simulate real-world scenarios, this repository provides the tools and models to achieve your goals.

+### Retrieval-Augmented Generation (RAG)

+RAG is used to enhance the AI models' ability to generate accurate and contextually relevant responses by retrieving pertinent information from external sources.
+This involves:

+- **Vector Databases**: ChromaDB is utilized to store and retrieve vectorized representations of data, enabling efficient similarity searches and retrieval of relevant documents.
+- **Prompt Chaining**: Complex queries are broken down into smaller, manageable prompts that are processed sequentially to build a comprehensive response.

+### AI Agents and LangChain

+The codebase leverages AI agents and LangChain to facilitate advanced interactions and decision-making processes:

+- **AI Agents**: These are autonomous entities that perform specific tasks, such as data retrieval, analysis, and response generation.
+They are designed to operate independently and make decisions based on predefined rules and learned patterns.
+- **LangChain**: This framework is used to manage and orchestrate the interactions between different AI agents, ensuring seamless communication and task execution.